BugBusterSWE/userManual/GLOSSARY.md

 # Glossary

-## webmaster

-Person who administers and manages the web service.

 ## Document

 It is the basic unit data like a row of a table of a data set.